hauner/grails-cucumber/README.md

 on another grails plugin, like [Geb](http://gebish.org), to provide it.
 Geb is currently the only functional test plugin I have tried.

+**The simplest possible functional test phase implementation is an empty `test/functional` directory. ;-)** Grails will run the cucumber features if a `test/functional` directory exists.
+I'm not sure yet what we can do in the steps here.
+Probably a lot since we have a running grails application in the functional phase.

 Cucumber-JVM is still a moving target, i.e. its api is still changing and it might brake the plugin code when you are using the MASTER branch code.